formesean/C-CodeGrid/README.md

   - Sorting and searching algorithms
   - Data structures such as linked lists, stacks, queues, and trees
 - **Categorized Code Samples**: The codes are organized into different categories and subcategories, making it easier to navigate and find relevant examples.
-- **Interactive Code Editor**: Users can experiment with the codes directly on the website using the built-in interactive code editor, allowing them to modify and execute the code snippets.
 - **Syntax Highlighting**: The code snippets are displayed with syntax highlighting, enhancing code readability and making it easier to understand the structure and logic.
-- **Search Functionality**: Users can quickly search for specific code samples or topics using the search feature, saving time and effort in finding the desired information.
-- **User Contributions**: C CodeGrid encourages users to contribute their own C programming source codes, expanding the collection and fostering a collaborative learning environment.

 ## Installation